Pay your money in

 Planning your Number Day is as easy as 1, 2, 3:

 - plan your activities and fundraising – get your whole school involved!
-There are lots of ways you can have fun with numbers - we've got your favourite activities, and new activities for all ages.
+There are lots of ways you can have fun with numbers - we've got your favourite activities, and new activities for all ages (all of these can be downloaded below).

 - spread the word – we've sent posters to your school and you can download more below.
 Take a look at our assembly plan, promotional posters and letter to parents for easy ways to promote your Number Day and raise money to keep children safe.